-The AFP Global Awards Program Nomination Period Is Now Open!
-The Deadline For Nominations For All AFP Global Awards is September 20, 2019.
+The AFP Global Awards Program Nomination Period Is Now Closed.

 The Charles R. Stephens Excellence in Diversity Chapter Award is named for the 1992-1993 AFP Chair Charles R. Stephens, CFRE, and recognizes his efforts in bringing AFP’s diversity programs to the forefront.